danila6231/project-echo/README.md

-# AI SMM Assistant
+# Replify AI Assistant

 Generate personalized social media content ideas based on your profile screenshots.

 ## Overview

-AI SMM Assistant helps creators and small businesses generate social media content ideas.
+Replify AI Assistant helps creators and small businesses generate social media content ideas.
 Upload 1-3 screenshots of your Instagram (or other social profile) and optionally describe your account.
 The system analyzes the content and suggests personalized content ideas using an LLM with image understanding.

 ## Features